cpjobling/eg-259-exam-2013/README.md

     $ rm -rf vendor/assets/javascripts/jquery

-We then need to add the new libraries to the Rails JavaScript assets manifest that is stored in `app/assets/javascripts/application.js`.
+We then need to add the new libraries and the configuration file to the Rails JavaScript assets manifest that is stored in `app/assets/javascripts/application.js`.
 Edit that file so that the manifest looks like:

 ```javascript
 //= require jquery